-DesignAlabama is partnering with the National Endowment for the Arts to explore a set of highly-curated itineraries that will expand the potential for Alabama’s small towns and communities to COLLECTIVELY become destinations worth a trip!
+DesignAlabama partnered with the National Endowment for the Arts to explore a set of highly-curated itineraries that will expand the potential for Alabama’s small towns and communities to COLLECTIVELY become destinations worth a trip!

 Itineraries to help locals and tourists discover Alabama’s great people and places

 Build the potential for local and entrepreneurial businesses to thrive by connecting to a larger and broader audience

 Leverage this increased activity for investments in quality-of-life assets within those local communities along an itinerary